 Tell your loved ones not to worry: All of our international travel insurance policies provide cover for unlimited overseas emergency medical and hospital expenses.

 Depending on the type of travel insurance you choose, your cover can include:

 Overseas medical and hospital expenses

-Unlimited cover for overseas emergency medical and hospital expenses if you suffer an illness or injury during your international trip (excluding pregnancy and childbirth).
+Unlimited emergency medical and hospital expenses if you suffer an illness or injury during your international trip (excluding pregnancy and childbirth).

 Payment of up to $5 million in case you’re held legally liable for accidentally injuring someone else or damaging or losing someone else’s property during your trip.

 Sports and activities

 Cover for more than 90 sports and activities, including bungee jumping, hot-air ballooning, scuba diving – even ostrich riding.

 Budget Direct offers five different types of travel insurance; the following two are popular among young travellers: